 The hypothetical commands 'show w' and 'show c' should show the appropriate parts of the General Public License.
-Of course, the commands you use may be called something other than 'show w' and 'show c'; they could even be mouse-clicks or menu items - whatever suits your program.
-You should also get your employer (if you work as a programmer) or your school, if any, to sign a "copyright disclaimer" for the program, if necessary.
+Of course, the commands you use may be called something other than 'show w'

 Here is a sample; alter the names:

 Yoyodyne, Inc., hereby disclaims all copyright interest in the program 'Gnomovision' (which makes passes at compilers) written by James Hacker.